osate/osate2/analyses/org.osate.analysis.resource.budgets/help/markdown/busload.md

 Every bus and virtual bus is expected to

-* declare its bandwidth budget via the `SEI::BandWidthBudget` property
+* Declare its bandwidth budget via the `SEI::BandWidthBudget` property.
-* declare its bandwidth capacity via the `SEI::BandWidthCapacity` property
+* Declare its bandwidth capacity via the `SEI::BandWidthCapacity` property.

 The _capacity_ represents the limit of how much data the bus/virtual bus is capable of carrying.
 The _budget_ represents the maximum amount of data the connection/bus/virtual bus is intended to carry.
 The purpose of analysis is to determine the _actual_ amount of data carried by each connection/bus/virtual bus.
 Ideally, we should have